just-js/ffast/README.md

 - curl
 - make
-- a C++ compiler toolchain to compile the benchmark shared library
+- a C compiler toolchain to compile the benchmark shared library
+- a C++ compiler toolchain to compile the bindings
 - node LTS (v22.13.1) or Current (v23.7.0) with ```npm``` and ```node-gyp```

 ### Makefile